Fraudulent Inducement Texas: Everything You Need to Know

 There can sometimes be some confusion as to the difference between fraud and breach of contract.
 While a breach of contract may exist as an act of fraudulent inducement, they are not one in the same, nor does one have to exist for the other to occur.
 While fraud is essentially one party deliberately deceiving another party, with harm then befalling that party, a breach of contract essentially exists when one of the involved parties in a contractual agreement fails to uphold their end of the agreement.
 As such, within the scope of a breach of contract, no ill intent needs to exist.

 If you need help with fraudulent inducement, you can post your legal need on UpCounsel’s marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.